enfoldu/serverless-landing-page-app/README.md

 Note: all resources will have "prod" appended to it.

 Now you must accept the ACM Certificate to complete the deployment.
-Login to one of the email address under the #Setup section of this READEME and click the link provided in the email.
+Login to one of the email address under the #Setup section of this README and click the link provided in the email.

 The expected result should be similar to: